aquibkadri/list_godaddy_repos/README.md

 Caching
 Avoiding unnecessary API calls.
 Blocking unrequired API calls.
 React Query can be used to handle data more efficiently.
+Code Splitting
 Loaders can be added
 Tests can be added
 Better styling